 Florida Senate Bill 600 protects homeowners from stringent HOA regulations that restrict energy-efficient improvements, such as metal roofs.
 It prevents associations from completely prohibiting specific materials, particularly when those materials comply with safety and building regulations.

 As a result, homeowners are now more independent.
 Metal roofing may no longer be completely prohibited by your homeowners’ association.
+The law also supports the use of energy-efficient roofing materials, including standing seam metal roofs and metal shingles, provided they satisfy local code requirements.
 Modern, long-lasting, and energy-efficient roofing, as well as other options, are supported by the law.

 Key Points: